• Mason Jars

 DIY Cleaning Products

-Up until recently, the idea of the thought of making my own cleaning and laundry supplies seemed complicated and overwhelming.
-But after a little research and a LOT of experimenting, I’ve discovered making your own cleaning supplies can be easy, fun and a great way to save money.
+Up until recently, the idea of making my own cleaning and laundry supplies seemed complicated and overwhelming.
+But after a little research and a LOT of experimenting, I’ve discovered that making your own cleaning supplies can be easy, fun, and a great way to save money, especially for cleaning products for Australian consumers.

 Glass Cleaner: Use on windows and mirrors.